lkdm/Crustation-Station/Challenges.md

 I'm still working on;

-- Because JS promises don't automatically map to Rust Futures, I need to manually convert it.
-Trying to figure out how to asyncronously set a timer.
-- Trying to find a generalised way to make a `signal()` load from LocalStorage on page load, and save to it reactively.
 - Want to pass a RSX component to a struct, so I can unify routes and list items under a single vector.